strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

 :Domain:
   gYear
 :Notes:
+  - The year of birth must not be in the future.
+  - The year of birth must be after 1900.
-  If the year of birth is unknown, the following approaches should be used:
+  - If the year of birth is unknown, the following approaches should be used:

     - If the age of the practitioner is known, the age should be used to derive the year of birth
     - If the age of the practitioner is unknown, an estimated age of the practitioner should be used to estimate a year of birth
     - If the date of birth is totally unknown, use 9999.

 ----------